bombasticSlacks/Aspirant/Game/Magic-Items.md

 ## Binding

-Enchanted and magical items that are worn or otherwise functionaly take no space on your person need to be grounded to a [Character](Core/Terminology#Character) to work.
+Enchanted and magical items that are worn or otherwise functionally take no space on your person need to be grounded to a [Character](Core/Terminology#Character) to work.
 This process requires either:

 - A successful [Ascendancy](Game/Core/Intuition#Ascendancy) [Fixed Difficulty](Core/Skills#Fixed%20Difficulty)(0).
 - An [Expert Commission](Services#Expert%20Commissions).